andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 # More

-Creating, testing and improving the core flow was just the beginning.
-When the basics are covered, it’s time to make the experience rich, test additional flows and add details.
+Creating, testing, and improving the core flow was just the beginning.
+When the basics are covered, it’s time to make the experience rich, test additional flows, and add details.

 ### Rich objects

-Populate restaurants with information and images:
+Populate restaurants’ cards with information and images:

 <iframe height="690" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, More, step 1" src="//codepen.io/andgordy/embed/EJRdjQ/?height=690&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/EJRdjQ/'>Interaction basics—Course project, More, step 1</a> by And Gordy
   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Add variables `price`, `photo` and `isFav` to objects in `restaurants` array:
+Add the variables `price`, `photo`, and `isFav` to objects in the `restaurants` array:

 ```js
 restaurants: [